-SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures 1.
-To provide a sustainable supply Neutral.
-0 N/A - of housing including an appropriate
+SA Objective Proposed Policy No policy HRA implications 1.
+To provide a sustainable supply of housing including an appropriate Neutral.
+0 N/A

-Z:LONDOM/PTGICL-JOBS/600000/60167524 • TDC LOCAL PLAN SEAV4 INTERNAL PROJECT DATAV4-05 REPORTS/2017 UPDATE ISA UPDATE REPORT/THANET LOCAL PLAN SA UPDATE REPORT ISSUE 20171005.DOCX
+Z:LONDOM/PTGICL-JOBS/600000/60167524 - TDC LOCAL PLAN SEAM INTERNAL PROJECT DATAM-05 REPORTS/2017 UPDATE/SA UPDATE REPORT/THANET LOCAL PLAN SA UPDATE REPORT ISSUE 20171005.DOCX

 Mitigation and enhancement measures d Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended. d Proposals will be required to submit an acceptable environmental assessment detailing their local impacts with appropriate mitigation.
 Where habitat destruction is inevitable the creation of alternative habitats should be mandatory.
 All development will have to comply with policies relating to the Protection of International and European Designated Sites and associated Mitigation Strategy.
 With respect to the potential for impacts on the Thanet Coast and Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended. d Proposals will be required to submit an acceptable environmental assessment detailing their local impacts with appropriate mitigation.
 With respect to the potential for impacts on the Thanet Coast and Sandwich Bay SPA, amendments to policy wording to refer to Policy SP25 and the SPA mitigation strategy are recommended.
-N/A etail h the ts taking into consideration the local and tourism facilities.
-Transport impacts of policy adoption are widely erly supported within the policy due to
+N/A oments taking into consideration the local etail and tourism facilities.
+Transport h the impacts of policy adoption are widely t overly supported within the policy due to cies cies should be suitable to prevent incidental